Gabriel-pf193/sustainability-economic-performance/PROPOSAL.md

 The analysis is descriptive and predictive only, not causal.
 The results do not allow any statements about whether sustainability indicators cause higher or lower economic performance.

-Expected challenges include incomplete data coverage, uneven time availability for certain indicators, and regional diDerences in data quality.
+Expected challenges include incomplete data coverage, uneven time availability for certain indicators, and regional differences in data quality.
 These issues will be addressed by filtering countries and years with sufficient data and ensuring a diverse sample across regions.
 Correlated indicators may also affect results; redundant variables will be removed when necessary.

 If time permits, I would like to make a dashboard that would bring an easier and more pleasant way to view the results.